ps4star/FSE/ref.md

 %ARGXI  ;Function argument.
 Specifies that it's an item name.
 Use only in func definitions.

 %LOOPITER  ;Current loop iteration.
 Use only in loops.
+%LOOPITERH  ;Current loop iteration conformed to a hex int.
+Use only in loops.
 ```